 Volunteers are welcome at our River Farm (156 Howard Lane, Bastrop 78602) by appointment only on Tuesday and Thursday mornings, 8:30-12.

 Want to do more than volunteer?
 Our farms offer a rare opportunity for hands-on learning about all aspects of certified organic farming in Central Texas through our Workshare program.
 We accept 30 people to the program annually.

 How much work do you do as a Workshare member?

 What kind of work will I be doing as a Workshare member?

 We do our best to keep your work varied.
 It’s likely you will spend some time planting in the greenhouse and fields, harvesting and processing vegetables, preparing the member shares for pick up, and/or setting up the farm stand.
 It all depends upon what the farm needs.
 If you are an Administrative Workshare, you may be organizing a fundraiser or coordinating with one of our community partners or other tasks.

 What kind of veggies are in the free vegetable share?

-Workshare members have access to “seconds” (imperfect, yet still edible vegetables – this is what farmers eat) if larger quantities are desired.
+Workshare members have access to “seconds” (imperfect, yet still edible vegetables – this is what farmers eat.)
+We're happy to provide additional quantities, as available.

 How do I become a Workshare member?

 Workshare members are selected after volunteering at the farm.
 This helps ensure that both you and the farm are a good fit.
 Workshare members are critical to the success of the farm.
 They help Green Gate Farms offer the highest quality vegetables, flowers and herbs possible.